isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     auto { iter, success } = myset.insert("Hello");
     if (success) do_something_with(iter);

 **Exception**: For types like `string` and `vector` that carry additional capacity, it can sometimes be useful to treat it as in/out instead by using the "caller-allocated out" pattern, which is to pass an output-only object by reference to non-`const` so that when the callee writes to it the object can reuse any capacity or other resources that it already contains.
 This technique can dramatically reduce the number of allocations in a loop that repeatedly calls other functions to get string values, by using a single string object for the entire loop.

+    ??? example ???

 ##### Note